 SELP is a SPPICAV in France, and does not pay tax on its French property income or gains on property sales, provided that at least 85 per cent of the French subsidiaries' property income is distributed to their immediate shareholder.
 In addition, SELP has to meet certain conditions such as ensuring the property rental business of each French subsidiary represents more than 60 per cent of its assets.
 Any potential or proposed changes to the SPPICAV legislation are monitored.

-3 Performance fees recognised by SEGRO.
+2 Property management lees paid to SEGRO.
+3 Performance lees recognised by SEGRO.

 7. INVESTMENTS IN JOINT VENTURES AND SUBSIDIARIES CONTINUED